Hokaid/WatermarkPDF-web-app/README.md

 # WatermarkPDF-web-app
 This is a web aplication where you can add a watermark to multiple PDF files at once.
-The framework Flask was used with Python to make this app posible.
-The website is live now in: http://geral.pythonanywhere.com/
+The framework Flask and Python were used to make this app posible.
+The website is live now: http://geral.pythonanywhere.com/